 To make the dough in the food processor, put the flour in the work bowl.
 Cut the butter into 1-inch pieces and scatter the pieces over the flour.
 Pulse briefly until the mixture forms large crumbs and some of the butter is still in pieces the size of peas.
 Add the water-and-salt mixture and pulse for several seconds until the dough begins to come together in a ball but is not completely smooth.
 You should still be able to see some butter chunks.

-I used this method), put the flour in a mixing bowl.
+To make the dough by hand (I used this method), put the flour in a mixing bowl.
 Cut the butter into 1-inch pieces and scatter the pieces over the flour.
 Using a pastry blender or 2 knives, cut the butter into the flour until the mixture forms large crumbs and some of the butter is still in pieces the size of peas.
 Drizzle in the water-and-salt mixture and stir and toss with a fork until the dough begins to come together in a shaggy mass.
 Gently mix until the dough comes together into a ball but is not completely smooth.
 You should still be able to see some butter chunks.

-since I halved the recipe, I only had 1 disk).
+On a lightly floured work surface, divide the dough into 2 equal balls and shape each ball into a disk 1-inch thick (since I halved the recipe, I only had 1 disk).
 Wrap well in plastic wrap and chill for at least 2 hours or for up to overnight.

 Preheat the oven to 375F